-In honor of the upcoming Eid al-Fitr (expected to fall on Sunday, May 24 according to the latest astronomical predictions), Savoir Flair tapped food and lifestyle blogger Noreen Wasti for a delicious dessert recipe that’s as fancy as it is festive.
+In honor of the upcoming Eid al-Fitr (expected to fall on April 2oth according to the latest astronomical predictions), Savoir Flair tapped food and lifestyle blogger Noreen Wasti for a delicious dessert recipe that’s as fancy as it is festive.
 Her take on the kanelbullar – a type of cinnamon bun native to Sweden – is just the ticket, particularly as it’s topped with a dollop of raw date caramel.
 Enjoy these warm buns with a glass of icy cold milk for comfort food at its finest.

 - 3 cups all-purpose flour

 - 1 cup whole milk